top of page

 Acousia Therapeutics - Committed to identifying and developing novel compounds (small molecules) to preserve and enhance natural hearing for patients suffering from sensorineural hearing loss.

 Akouos - Advancing Precision Genetic Medicines with the Potential to Restore, Improve, and Preserve Hearing.
-Owned by Eli Lilly
+Owned by Eli Lilly.
+Testing (and possibly free testing) Resources.

 Decibel Therapeutics - Exclusively focused on discovering and developing transformative treatments to restore and improve hearing and balance.
 Owned by Regeneron.